crackcomm/ocaml-boxroot/README.md

 global: 47.29s
 ```

+This benchmark allocates 1860 boxroot pools, and performs 1077 minor
+and 18 major collections.
+Roughly 20M boxroots are allocated.

 We see that global roots add a large overhead, which is reduced by
 using generational global roots.
 Boxroots outperform generational
 global roots, and are competitive with the reference implementations
 that do not use roots (ocaml and gc).

+It is not expected that `boxroot` outperforms `gc` and `ocaml_ref`.
+Two hypotheses can explain this speedup.
+- `boxroot` might puts less pressure on the GC.
+It indeed performs 14%
+  fewer minor collections than `gc`.
+- `boxroot` might improve cache locality during root scanning.
+The
+  sensitivity to this effect is confirmed by running the benchmark
+  with OCaml 4.14.0, which features data prefetching during major
+  collection (`gc`:1.45s vs. `boxroot`:1.82s).

 ### Synthetic benchmark